cucerdariancatalin/SimplePrograms/README.md

 [Here](ArrayInitialization.java) you can see how array initialization is implemented in the class constructor in Java.

 ## CaesarCipher ##
-[Here](CaesarCipher.java) is the implementation of Caesar Cipher in Java.
+[Here](CaesarCipher.java) you can see the implementation of Caesar Cipher in Java.

 ## ChangingArrayType ##
 [Here](ChangingArrayType.java) you can see how a class with two arrays (the first with int values, the second with String values) is implemented in Java.
 The second array takes all the values of the first array, converts them to String type and stores them in reverse order.